vim-autoformat/vim-autoformat/README.md

 You can set this list manually in your vimrc (see section *How can I change the behaviour of formatters, or add one myself?*, or change the formatter with the highest priority by the commands `:NextFormatter` and `:PreviousFormatter`.
 To print the currently selected formatter use `:CurrentFormatter`.
+These latter commands are mostly useful for debugging purposes.
 If you have a composite filetype with dots (like `django.python` or `php.wordpress`), vim-autoformat first tries to detect and use formatters for the exact original filetype, and then tries the same for all supertypes occuring from left to right in the original filetype